fvaleri/strimzi-debugging/sessions/006/README.md

 pvc-f5b75d58-b621-4cf9-8c5c-2e9215b268e0   5Gi        RWO            Retain           Released   test/data-my-cluster-zookeeper-0   gp2                     5m48s
 ```

-We need to create the conditions so that the old volumes can be reattached by the new Streams cluster.
+We need to create the conditions so that the old volumes can be reattached by the new AMQ Streams cluster.
 We use a simple script to collect all required data from the retained PVs, remove the old `claimRef` metadata and create the new PVCs.
-Volumes are "Bound" again, and they should be reattached if we deploy a new Kafka cluster with the same configuration.
+Volumes are `Bound` again, and they should be reattached if we deploy a new Kafka cluster with the same configuration.

 ```sh
 kubectl create ns test